r97looke/BTSECryptoMarketList/README.md

 ## Special Note

-### The code is development on macOS Ventura, Xcode 14.3.1 and test on iOS 16.4
+### The code is development on macOS Ventura, Xcode 14.3.1, CocoaPod 1.12.1 and test on iOS 16.4

 ## List Crypto Market List Price Feature Specs